-- North American Fruit Explorers NAFEX is a network of individuals throughout the United States and Canada devoted to the discovery, cultivation and appreciation of superior varieties of fruits and nuts.
-Founded in 1967 by a small group of pomological hobbyists, NAFEX has grown to an organization of more than 3,000 members, and is chartered as a nonprofit organization in the state of Illinois.
-Although the ranks of our membership include professional pomologists, nurserymen, and commercial orchardists, NAFEX members are all AMATEURS in the truest sense of the word; they are motivated by their LOVE of fine fruit.
+- North American Fruit Explorers.
+NAFEX is a network of individuals throughout the United States and Canada devoted to the discovery, cultivation, and appreciation of superior varieties of fruits and nuts.
+Founded in 1967 by a small group of pomological hobbyists, NAFEX has grown to an organization of more than 3,000 members and is chartered as a nonprofit organization in the state of Illinois.
+Although the ranks of our members include professional pomologists, nurserymen, and commercial orchardists, NAFEX members are all AMATEURS in the truest sense of the word; they are motivated by their LOVE of fine fruit.
 NAFEX publishes the journal Pomona and sponsors regional and national meetings of fruit enthusiasts.

-- Northern Nut Growers Association The Northern Nut Growers Association, Inc. (NNGA) brings together people interested in growing nut trees.
-Our members include experts in nut tree cultivation, farmers, amateur and commercial nut growers, experiment station workers, horticultural teachers and scientists, nut tree breeders, nurserypeople, foresters, and beginning nut culturists.
+- Northern Nut Growers Association.
+The Northern Nut Growers Association, Inc. (NNGA) brings together people interested in growing nut trees.
+Our members include experts in nut tree cultivation, farmers, amateur, and commercial nut growers, experiment station workers, horticultural teachers and scientists, nut tree breeders, nurserypeople, foresters, and beginning nut culturists.
 The NNGA has been publishing articles, research papers, and monographs on nuts, nut tree growth, and nut tree culture since 1910.
 These are part of the NNGA Library.
-A summary of some of these articles and a listing of books that can be borrowed is on this site.
+A summary of some of these articles and a listing of books that can be borrowed are on this site.

-- IFAS Small Farms This web site is developed and maintained by a team of Cooperative Extension Service faculty of the Institute of Food And Agricultural Science at the University of Florida.
+- IFAS Small Farms.
+This website is developed and maintained by a team of Cooperative Extension Service faculty of the Institute of Food And Agricultural Science at the University of Florida.
 Over 50 faculty and staff, represent the Small Farms and Alternative Enterprises Focus Team.
 Small farms represent over 90% of all farms in Florida, based on the USDA definition of a small farm as one with up to $250,000 in sales.
-These farms make about 15% of all farm product sales in Florida.
+These farms make up about 15% of all farm product sales in Florida.
 Input from counties throughout Florida indicated the need for small farm educational programs to be developed.
 Small farmers and allied organizations have identified critical issues facing small farms.
 The issues include access to profitable markets, business skills development, accessible technical information, and alternative crops and enterprises.
-The Small Farms team provides this web site so you can find commonly needed information from “getting started” to “evaluating an alternative enterprise”, to “finding a market”, all in one place on the web.
-In addition, the team coordinates several regional small farms conferences each year.
+The Small Farms team provides this website so you can find commonly needed information from “getting started” to “evaluating an alternative enterprise”, to “finding a market”, all in one place on the web.
+In addition, the team coordinates several regional small farm conferences each year.

 - The National Sustainable Agriculture Information Service is managed by the National Center for Appropriate Technology (NCAT) and is funded under a grant from the United States Department of Agriculture’s Rural Business-Cooperative Service.
 It provides information and other technical assistance to farmers, ranchers, Extension agents, educators, and others involved in sustainable agriculture in the United States.

-- Florida Native Plant Society Organization devoted to the promotion of preservation, conservation and restoration of native plants and native plant communities in Florida.
+- Florida Native Plant Society Organization is devoted to the promotion of preservation, conservation, and restoration of native plants and native plant communities in Florida.
 Why grow natives? http://www.fnps.org/pages/plants/natives.php